-Three on-line mid-term exams (Sep 29, Oct 20, Nov 17) and a final exam (date set by the Registrar: Dec 12-23) are scheduled.
-You will be allowed to start a mid-term exam any time within the scheduled 24-hour period, and from that point in time onwards you will have 90 minutes to complete it (following UofC guidelines for on-line courses: normally you would have been allowed 1 hour to complete the test, but you will receive 50% of added time to be able to deal with eventual technical problems such as internet connection issues, etc.).
+Three on-line mid-term exams (Jan 31 [Ch.
+4, 11], Feb 28 [Ch.
+10, 12], Mar 23 [Ch.
+13, 14]) and a final exam (date set by the Registrar: Apr 19-29 [Ch.
+15, 16]) are scheduled.
+You will be allowed to start a mid-term exam any time within the scheduled 24-hour period, and from that point in time onwards you will have 75 minutes to complete it.
+If you experience an issue during the writing of any of the exams, which can include (but are not limited to) issues with technology, caregiving responsibilities, or distractions within a students' test-taking environment, please email me immediately so that I can arrange an alternate time for you to write the exam.
+I will try to regularly check my email throughout most of the day in case that you need help to deal with unexpected problems during the quiz.
 All are web-based, non-cumulative multiple-choice exams based on both textbook and lecture material (including films and other demonstrations).
 Not all exam material will be covered in class, and some exam material covered in the lectures will not be covered in the text, so paying attention to the (published) lectures is important for success in this course.
 Note that you are responsible for all assigned readings from the text even if the specific content has not been covered in lectures.
 Many exam questions will involve critical thinking, a skill you will be given practice developing in class, so again it's to your advantage to pay attention to the lectures.

-Exams in this course are closed book.
-The use of resources, including class notes, the textbook, online resources, and calculators is prohibited during the exams in this course.
+Exams in this course are open book.
+For this course, an open book exam means that the use of class notes, the textbook and calculators is permitted.

+The use of online resources is not permitted.
 Students may not communicate with others about course material or the exam either in person or electronically during exams.

 Your course grade will be computed as the average of your four exam scores (converted to a score of 96/100) PLUS your Experiential Learning score (4%) (see section below).
-In other words, each exam is worth 24% of your final mark: the "missing" 4 points can be earned via the Experiential-Learning/Article-Evaluation program.
+In other words, each exam is worth 24% of your final mark: the "missing" 4 points can be earned via the Experiential-Learning/Article-Evaluation program (see below).